scrapinghub/splash/docs/scripting-element-object.rst

 element:exists
 --------------

 Check whether the element exists in DOM.
-If the element doesn't exist almost all other methods will fail.
+If the element doesn't exist some of the methods will fail raising the error flag.

 **Signature:** ``exists = element:exists()``